balthazar-space/Balthazar-Keyboard-v.2/README.md

-balthazar
+# Balthazar

-Open-hardware laptop computer modules
+Open-hardware laptop computer modules description and concept.

-Electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access
+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

-KiCad 5.1.5 files
-balthazarKeyboard2
+# balthazarKeyboard2

 Computer Keyboard version 2 system built around an 8-bit Atmel ATmega 32u4 microcontroller.
 A normal ISO keyboard layout is used.